tyleratk/twitter-sentiment/README.md

 ![](images/neg_cloud.png)

-You can also get stats about these tweets as well.
-Using the above example, there were 374 postive tweets with an average sentiment of .54, and 161 negative tweets with an average sentiment of -.49.
+You can get statistics about these tweets as well.
+In the above example, there were 374 postive tweets with an average sentiment of .54, and 161 negative tweets with an average sentiment of -.49.

 ### Hashtag Analysis
-Another tool you could use is semantic plots to visualize topics **Say you're a company who recently released a new product and you want to know what people think about**
+Another tool I used was building semantic plots to visualize topics.
+To get these topics I used LDA or Latent Dirichlet Allocation.